kanaria69/Mainecoco/README.md

-## Hostess: Do you have a preference of where you sit?
-## Dad: Down.
+## I'm tired of following my dreams.
+I'm just going to ask them where they are going and meet up with them later.